gravitational/teleport/api/proto/auth/auth.md

 <a name="auth.DeleteAllKubeServicesRequest"></a>

 ### DeleteAllKubeServicesRequest
-DeleteAllKubeServicesRequest are the parameters used to remove all kubernetes services.
+DeleteAllKubeServicesRequest are the parameters used to remove all kubernetes types.